 Credit by PhotographerSebastian Loraas

-Get your LoRa-E5 project manufactured for FREE with Seeed Fusion PCB Assembly Service
+Get your Wio-E5 project manufactured for FREE with Seeed Fusion PCB Assembly Service

-To accelerate the development of IoT industry to the next level, Seeed is 100% sponsoring Lora-E5 projects with the Seeed Fusion PCB Assembly Service for all hardware enthusiasts, designers, makers, and engineers around the world!
+To accelerate the development of the IoT industry to the next level, Seeed is 100% sponsoring Wio-E5 projects with the Seeed Fusion PCB Assembly Service for all hardware enthusiasts, designers, makers, and engineers around the world!

 Good ideas need to be discovered, and good projects deserve to be recognized, realized and widely disseminated!
-Each person is limited to two PCBA boards 100% completely FREE for one design, including PCB fabrication, the cost of parts, assembly and shipping.
-The design must include LoRa-E5.
+Each person is limited to two PCBA boards 100% completely FREE for one design, including PCB fabrication, the cost of parts, assembly, and shipping.
+The design must include Wio-E5.

 Furthermore, choose all your parts from the PCBA Open Parts Libraries (OPL) and reduce the lead time to as little as 7 working days.
-Meanwhile, if you have mass production requirements, we highly recommend taking advantage of the Seeed Fusion PCB Assembly service and get the LoRa-E5 modules for only US$5.90 (40% discount, original price US$9.90).
+Meanwhile, if you have mass production requirements, we highly recommend taking advantage of the Seeed Fusion PCB Assembly service and getting the Wio-E5 modules for only US$7.90 (28% discount, original price US$10.90).

-Take action to bring your LoRa-E5 projects to the next level!
+Take action to bring your Wio-E5 projects to the next level!